beckym223/manual_work/E6_long_edited.md

 leaves us, however, more or less where we started, with the productivity slowdown largely unexplained.
-12There is scattered evidence on the rising "quality" of patents from patent renewal data (see Mark Schankerman and Ariel Pakes, 1986; Pakes and Mar- garet Simpson, 1989) and from the rising number of claims per patent (see X. Tong and J. D. Frame, 1992).
-The latter, for example, rose at about 2.5 percent per year between 1970 and 1990.
-That is about right for this period but far too low for the 6+ percent earlier.
-On the other hand, Cabellero and Jaffe (1993), using citation data, find that the average "size" of a patent  did not grow during the last 20 years.
-13There is some evidence that such crowding-out may have occurred.
-Between 1966-1969 and 1981-1985 the "yield ratio" for domestic patent applications in terms of grants received fell by about 15 percent (from 0.68 to 0.58) before recovering somewhat in the late 1980's (to 0.62).
-See Griliches (1990) for a survey of these issues and citations to the relevant literature.
-'A similar story is also told by other scattered invention "output" indicators.
-In their study of innova- tions in the chemical, textile, and machinery-tools in- dustries, Baily and Chakrabarti (1988) found a decline in the number of innovations in the 1970's in two out of these three industries, and some recovery thereafter.
-Similar patterns were observed in a study of British industrial innovations (see the figure in Gerhard Mensch et al. [1991]).
-In both cases the timing is not right for an explanation of the slowdown in the 1970's.
-The impact on productivity is too fast.
-Rather, it is likely to reflect the impact of the slowdown in the growth of aggregate demand and the recessions of the 1970's.
-In both cases there is an upturn in the 1980's.

 ### ---Economics-1994-0-12.txt---

-200,000
-150,000-
-100,000 -
-100 000 Total t\/\ ,>/ Domestic /
-50,000I
-Foreign _--
-1880 1900 1920 1940 1960 1980
-FIGURE 5.
-PATENT APPLICATIONS IN THE UNITED STATES, 1880-1992 IV.
+IV.
 Why Is the Glass Half-Empty?
 Economists have not been very successful in explaining what has happened to the